t1gu1/nvchad/README.md

     quit-alt1: '<c-c>' # alternative/alias of quit
     return: 'q' # return to previous menu, will quit if there's nowhere to return
 ```

+## Yazi dotfile

+In `.config/yazi/` create a `theme.toml` file and paste it that theme: <https://github.com/catppuccin/yazi/blob/main/themes/macchiato.toml>

+On Mac OS you may want to install: `brew install coreutils`

 ## On linux I install these
 If x11